Intendancy of San Salvador: Establishment

 Prior to 1785, the region of modern-day El Salvador was governed by the Greater Mayorship of San Salvador, a remnant of Habsburg rule in the area.
 During the Bourbon Reforms of the late 1700s, reformists sought to reorganize the relationship between the Spanish Crown and the colonies that made up the Spanish Empire by further centralizing governance of the colonies and taking away autonomy from wealthy elites, but the attempts at such reforms caused resistance among Creoles that began gaining influence in Spanish governance.
 As a part of the reform, the Intendancy of San Salvador was created, as were the intendancies of Ciudad Real, Comayagua, and León, which took away significant amounts of power and influence of the Captaincy General of Guatemala in the areas affected.

+Late 18th century (1785–1800)

+The Intendancy of San Salvador was created by royal decree issued by the monarch Charles III of Spain on September 17, 1785, as part of the Bourbon Reforms, which sought to improve Spanish administration over the colonies through the centralization of administrative functions in the office of intendant and through economic and social reforms implemented by the Bourbon dynasty upon its accession to the Spanish throne with Philip V.

+To exercise the office of first intendant, the Royal Audiencia of Guatemala selected the licentiate José Ortiz de la Peña, who had previously served as an oidor (a judicial official) of the Royal Audiencia of Guatemala; the reason for his selection was that, as an oidor, he had studied the problems of tax collection, labor, and the cultivation of indigo (which was the principal product produced in the territory of the intendancy and the main export product of the Captaincy General of Guatemala) and was therefore considered capable of stimulating indigo cultivation while ensuring that landowners had labor and paid taxes.
+Ortiz held the office as governor-intendant (which implied military command) and was responsible for organizing the territory.

+In 1789, Francisco Luis Héctor de Carondelet was appointed governor-intendant.
+He worked to stabilize the territory, pursued smuggling along the coasts, fought piracy (fortifying ports and strategic locations), attempted to reorganize the militias, freed agriculture from judicial obstacles, introduced silkworm cultivation, requested the removal of the tobacco monopoly, reorganized the indigo growers' board as a mortgage bank, established a vaccination board, set population policies, protected consumers, regulated weights and measures used by vendors, attempted to regulate the sale of crown lands, established primary and artisan schools, and founded the town of Dulce Nombre de María.